m-aparna/Green-Buddy/README.md

 - **Google API client (YouTube API) :** Library to easily manage API calls and other processes for Google APIs

    `pip install google-api-python-client`

+- **pytest:** pytest: A testing framework that makes it easy to write simple and scalable test cases for Python code.

+            pip install pytest

 ## 📂 Directory Structure